blog

 In fact, eCommerce experts recommend emailing customers frequently throughout the entire holiday season.

-“Any excuse we have to email we’ll email,” Steve revealed.
-He told us that he runs a 12-day campaign starting on Black Friday, during which he emails customers every single day with a different offer.
+Steve told us that he runs a 12-day campaign starting on Black Friday, during which he emails customers every single day with a different offer.
 This technique has helped bring in a lot of sales that he otherwise would have missed.

 “What ends up happening is people come in for that one item, but then they end up buying a whole bunch of other stuff for Christmas as well,” he explained.